-Join Jim LaPier for an in-depth discussion in this video Views in 3D, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Views in 3D, part of Learning AutoCAD for Mac.

 …Unlike zooming and panning in two dimensions as we have so far,…to start drawing in 3D we need to get comfortable navigating in 3D.…There are a few tools to make this easier.…The most prominent is the ViewCube, seen here.…As we hover over it, we can see different…part of the cube we can use as a reference.…We'll start by clicking the bottom left corner of the cube,…and we can see we are rotated around to be looking down…on the cube in an axonometric view.…From here, we can click on any corner,…edge, or face to change our view orientation.…